Pine: Naming

 The modern English name "pine" derives from Latin pinus, traced to the Indo-European base *pīt- 'resin'.
 Before the 19th century, pines were often called firs, a name now applied to another genus, Abies.
 In some European languages, Germanic cognates of the Old Norse name are still in use for pines, as in Danish fyr and German Föhre.

 The genus Pinus was named by Carl Linnaeus in 1753.
 Pinus sylvestris, the Scots pine, was later chosen as the type species.

+Several other conifers are commonly known as pines, such as the Norfolk Island pine (Araucaria heterophylla); however, they belong to other genera.

 Evolution

 Fossil history

 The Pinaceae, the pine family, first appeared in the Jurassic period.
 The genus Pinus first appeared during the Early Cretaceous; the oldest verified fossil is Pinus yorkshirensis from the Hauterivian-Barremian boundary (~130-125 million years ago) from the Speeton Clay, England.
 However, there are possible records of the genus from the Jurassic.